bubaley/fastapi-mason/docs/pagination.md

 **Explanation**

-- `from_query`: Defines how query parameters are parsed into the pagination instance.
+- `build`: Defines how query parameters are parsed into the pagination instance.
 In this example, it uses page and size with constraints (e.g., size capped at 50).
 - `paginate`: Applies the pagination logic to the queryset, calculating the offset based on the page and size, then limiting the results.
 - `fill_meta`: Computes metadata like the total item count and number of pages, ensuring accurate pagination information in the response.